Marketing Manager, Emma, explains why you really, honestly, seriously don’t need to worry about safety when travelling to Jordan…

 Risk Advisory.com gives Jordan a “medium” rating for terrorism risk – the same rating as the UK.
 If you take a look at the Risk Advisory map, you will see that most of the world has at least a “medium” ranking – so Jordan is far from a high-risk country when you look at it on a global scale.

-In fact, iun 2019, Jordan received a Global Peace Index rating of 2.012, ranking at 77th out of all countries.
-To put that in context, the UK ranks at 45th and the USA ranks at 128th!
-And, in 2016, Jordan had 145 homicides, whereas the UK had 791.
-This would all suggest that Jordan is actually much safer than the UK and the USA.
+In fact, in 2021, Jordan received a Global Peace Index rating of 1.92, ranking at 63rd out of all countries.
+To put that in context, the UK ranks at 33rd and the USA ranks at 122nd!

 Looking at all of these statistics, it becomes clear that Jordan is indeed a very peaceful country in spite of its geographic location.